digital-fabric/polyphony/docs/getting-started/tutorial.md

 In addition, we use an `ensure` block to make sure the client connection is closed, whether or not it was interrupted by the cancel scope timer.
-The habit of always cleaning up using `ensure` in the face of interruptions is a fundamental element of using Polyphony.
-It makes your code robust, even in a highly concurrent execution environment.
+The habit of always cleaning up using `ensure` in the face of potential interruptions is a fundamental element of using Polyphony correctly.
+It makes your code robust, even in a highly chaotic concurrent execution environment where tasks can be interrupted at any time.

 Here's the complete source code for our Polyphony-based echo server: